 Here are some of the other questions which came out on the night:

 Do I have to disclose affiliate links?
 The answer is yes and do it before the reader gets to the link.
+You are a secondary advertiser.
 This ASA Adjudication against PlayPennies should give you an idea about what could get you in trouble – not disclosing a link AND making claims they could not prove about the product price.

 If your blog is hosted in a different country, whose rules do you follow?
 It’s always wise to follow the UK rules if that’s where you are based but if your hosting is in the US, for example, you could come under the jurisdiction of the Federal Trade Commission (FTC).
 Much like the UK, you’re expected to disclose clearly and at the outset of your post.
 Read the full .com Disclosures document here and if you want some blogger to blogger advice this article from BlogHer is a good place to begin.